• Skip to primary navigation

 Sustainalytics Website

-Sustainalytics has many different tools that can be used for ESG investing and analysis.
-They include Sustainalytics Corporate Ratings Database, Environmental Performance Database, and Social Performance Database.
+Sustainalytics offers many different tools for ESG investing and analysis, including the Sustainalytics Corporate Ratings Database, Environmental Performance Database, and Social Performance Database.

 The Sustainalytics Corporate Ratings Database is a comprehensive data set of ESG ratings for over 9,000 companies.
 The database includes ratings for environmental, social, and governance performance.